lxieyang/chrome-extension-boilerplate-react/README.md

 All your extension's code must be placed in the `src` folder.

 The boilerplate is already prepared to have a popup, an options page, a background page, and a new tab page (which replaces the new tab page of your browser).
 But feel free to customize these.

+## TypeScript

+This boilerplate now supports TypeScript!
+The `Options` Page is implemented using TypeScript.
+Please refer to `src/pages/Options/` for example usages.

 ## Webpack auto-reload and HRM